terhechte/appventure/guides/catalyst/how/segmented_control_toolbar.md

 ---

-# How do I display a segmented control in the toolbar how/segmented_control_toolbar.md

 A segmented control is a convenient replacement for the iOS tabbar, as it also groups related segments and only allows one of them to be active.
 It is basically just another type of `NSToolbarItem`.
 Thus, the process is very similar to [how you set up a toolbar with elements before](firststeps/toolbar.md).